Generalized stacked contact process with variable host fitness: Introduction

-The four parameter regions in~\eqref{eq:cp-1}--\eqref{eq:cp-2} are illustrated in the four diagrams of Figure~\ref{fig:3D-diag}.
-So far, the behavior of the stochastic process agrees with the behavior of the mean-field model described in Theorem~\ref{th:MF}, if we think of the mean-field model as having~$\lambda_c = 1$ -- note that $\min \,(\lambda_{20}, \lambda_{21}) > 1 + \delta$ implies~\eqref{eq2in1} holds.
+The four parameter regions in~\eqref{eq:cp-1a}--\eqref{eq:cp-2b} are illustrated in the diagrams of Figures~\ref{fig:3D-host} and~\ref{fig:3D-symb}.
+So far, the behavior of the stochastic process agrees with the behavior of the mean-field model described in Theorem~\ref{th:MF}, if we think of the mean-field model as having~$\lambda_c = 1$ -- note that $\min \,(\lambda_{20}, \lambda_{21}) > 1 + \delta$ implies (AinvU) holds.

 Setting~$\lambda_{21} = \delta = 0$, the process reduces to the multitype contact process completely analyzed when the death rates are equal in~\cite{neuhauser_1992}.
 The transition rates become